PW486/express-ts-starter/README.md

 > 🚀 Quick Start TypeScript Express

-This is initial structure of a project.
+This is the initial structure of a project.
 If you are trying to start a backend project with express, this kit is possible to minimize troublesome work.

 ## Getting Started